 6. Having too much confidence in a contractor, vendor, or tradesperson.

-7. Not talking to a professional.
+7. Not talking to a professional designer.

 You are unique, and so is your project.
 It takes a lot of dedicated and focused attention to understand your project’s particular challenges.
 It also takes a lot of experience, so why not leverage that to your advantage?
-A professional will make your money go farther, raise your resale value, and provide tips for finishing on time.
+A professional designer will make your money go farther, raise your resale value, and provide tips for finishing on time.
 Not sure how to pick someone?
 We have a couple blog entries about just that.
 But one of the most important reasons to consult a professional is to ensure someone knowledgeable and trustworthy is really listening to you.

 Some projects only need a few hours of attention from a talented designer.
 And even savvy DIYers always benefit from at least a one-off consultation.
 They bounce design ideas off of us, confirm their budgets and anticipated schedules, and ask for referrals to the best local talent.
 Experienced homeowners can still miscalculate the complexity of their project.
 So, having your own advocate, getting answers, and having someone sketch out the bigger picture (sometimes literally on paper)…this is the reassurance you get.
 And then the story you tell about your project has a better chance of a happy ending.